-The McGregor Mountain Lodge
+The McGregor Mountain Lodge with Kids

 The McGregor Mountain Lodge was our choice in Estes Park.
 What an awesome property!
 A collection of 19 cabins set on the mountainside, it’s just what you’d want to find at the entrance to one of the most visited, pristine National Parks.